Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] _
+- [ ] how to see what pacman updates carried out
 - [ ] see sites that have the same function as reverso context (finding sentences with a specific word)
 - [ ] organize you bookmarks
 - [ ] watch a video telling you how to use baobab